 If you recall in my Los Angeles recap, I raved about the Rice Krispie Chocolate Chip cookie I devoured at the Tiago Coffee Shop on Hollywood Boulevard.
 As promised, I went home and tinkered around in my kitchen until I created a cookie similar to the one I had in Los Angeles!
-Baking has a chemistry aspect to it that I am not well versed in, so I started with a recipe from Spoon Fork Bacon.
-I follow this blog on Instagram so they were a familiar name that I trusted.
+So here is the recipe and the process behind my Rice Krispie Chocolate Chip Cookies Recipe.

 I took a LOT of photos because this batch was amazing!